YeLuoSuiYou/YeLuoSuiYou.github.io/docs/README.md

 ## News

+- [Feb.
+2025] One paper accepted by CVPR 2025, see you Nashville!
 - [Nov.
 2024] We submitted two works to CVPR 2025, focusing on diffusion model and MLLM.
 - [May 2024] OpenStory is selected as oral presentation by VDU@CVPR 2024.